 Although some private jet concepts are a few years ahead of what can be physically built and will therefore remain a concept until technology catches up, others may be available to experience far sooner than you’d think.

 The business-class only jet promises to cut journey times almost in half, with a flight from New York to London taking just 3.5 hours.
 In addition to industry-leading speeds, Overture will also lead the way in sustainability with a commitment to maximizing fuel efficiency, minimizing noise, and ensuring that its engines can accommodate sustainable aviation fuels (SAF).
-With the demonstrator unveiled earlier this year, Boom is hoping to fly Overture for the first time in 2021.
+With the demonstrator unveiled in 2020, Boom is hoping to fly Overture for the first time in 2026.

 The views that can be enjoyed from an airplane are completely unrivaled, with patchwork fields and flashes of cities making way for vast oceans – but many travelers find that the classic porthole airplane windows fail to do these vistas justice.
 It may come as a surprise then, to hear that several aviation companies are toying with the idea of completely windowless planes – for example, IXION, a private jet concept by Technicon Design.